jeffomidvaran/TheBlockouts/docs/status.md

 ---

 ## Project Summary
-The main idea of The Blockouts project is to create a counter siege AI.
-Counter siege, in this context, means the AI will try to survive as long as possible while trying to preventing enemies from crossing its border.
-The AI will take as input enemy locations, and enemy types.
-As output the AI will decide between moving, fighting, which enemy to attack and which weapon to use.
-We plan to add more input and output information as our project grows...
+<p>The basic idea of our project is to create a counter siege AI.
+Our implementation creates a clay barrier.
+On one side of the barrier are harmful entities (Zombies and Enderman).
+Zombies will rush the barrier looking for a hole while Endermen will randomly remove pieces blocks from the barrier.
+On the other side of barrier resides our Agent and non-harmful entities.
+The Agent's job will be to learn which entities are harmful and to attack these entities while leaving non-harmful entities alive.</p>

 ## Video